JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

     swiftDependencies {
         // When no value is set for `packageResolvedSynchronization`,
         // the subproject is assigned a default group identifier
-        // as if it was set like this:
+        // as if it were set like this:
         // packageResolvedSynchronization = identifier("default")
     }
 }
 ```

-To customize this, assign a non-default identifier of a group to each subproject.
+To customize the merge behavior, assign a non-default group identifier to each subproject.
 For example, subprojects `one` and `two` use the same custom set of package versions, while `three` uses the default:

 <tabs>